-- 1. Consolidation Committee establishment and organization. - 2.
-A formal review by the Gallatin County Treasurer and Finance Director of each district's finances and the mill levy impact on each district and the combined district's finances. - 3.
-A formal review of each district's assets, liabilities, and other obligations. - 4.
-Formal review of each districts apparatus, equipment, and personnel relative to the ultimate apparatus needs and distribution in the new district and the obligations of volunteers within the proposed new district. - 5.
+- 1. Consolidation Committee establishment. - 2.
+Formal review and opinion from the Gallatin County Treasurer and Finance Director on what the new mill levy would be for the consolidated new district which would provide the estimated financial impact of the consolidation on the average taxpayer in the proposed district. - 3.
+A list and review of each district's assets, liabilities, and other obligations and where they will go upon consolidation. - 4.
+A list and review of each district's apparatus, equipment, and personnel relative to the ultimate apparatus needs and distribution in the new district and the obligations of volunteers within the proposed new district. - 5.
 If the two District Boards vote to consolidate they then: - a.
 Adopt a Consolidation Plan which includes: - i.
 Consolidation Timetable - 1.
-Effective date of consolidation after the time allowed for protests. - ii.
-Name of the new District - iii.
-The boundary map of the new district - iv.
-The estimated financial impact of consolidation on the average taxpayer.
+Effective date of consolidation after the time allowed for protests.
+Gallatin River Ranch Rural Fire District